Dials No. 12 to 19 - Maintenance

 (i) Replace the switching lever

-(k) Replace the control cam - For Dials, Auto., No. 13 only
+(k) Replace the control cam - For Dials, Automatic No. 13 only

 (n) Replace the number ring and its securing spring.
-See that the holes in the number ring are opposite the
+See that the holes in the number ring are opposite the finger-stop fixing holes.
+If this is not done, damage may be caused to the number ring when the finger-stop screws are replaced.
+Adjust the tension of the main spring

-(q) Replace the finger stop
+(p) Replace the finger stop

-(r) Replace the trigger assembly, making sure that it swings freely with perceptible end-play, but negligible side-shake
+(q) Replace the trigger assembly, making sure that it swings freely with perceptible end-play, but negligible side-shake

-(s) Replace the forked stop so that the narrow projection on the control cam moves between the arms of the forked stop
+(r) Replace the forked stop so that the narrow projection on the control cam moves between the arms of the forked stop

-(t) Replace the auxiliary spring-sets.
-If any portion of a spring-set is damaged, the complete spring-set should be
+(s) Replace the auxiliary spring-sets.
+If any portion of a spring-set is damaged, the complete spring-set should be replaced, in preference to changing individual parts

-(v) Replace the helical spring
+(t) Replace the helical spring

-(w) Replace the main spring-Set assembly
+(u) Replace the main spring-Set assembly

-(x) Replace the label with the lettering horizontal when the dial is in its normal position
+(v) Replace the label with the lettering horizontal when the dial is in its normal position

-(y) Replace the celluloid protector and the securing ring.
+(w) Replace the celluloid protector and the securing ring.

 All screws and nuts should be tight.
 They should not be damaged or mutilated in any manner.